-The College's Office of Continuing Education offers short-term, noncredit courses for personal enrichment, professional development, certification for licensure, and more, in a more relaxed and flexible format.
+The College's Office o Continuing Education offers short-term, noncredit courses for personal enrichment, professional development, certification for licensur, and more, in a more relaxed and flexible fo mat.
 These courses are offered for children and adults of all ages.
-The Office of Continuing Education offers these courses at all of Southern State's sites and they are listed in a separate publication.
+The Office o Continuing Education offers these courses at all of Southern State's sites and they are listed in a separate publication.

-A 100% refund will be given within 30 days if a course is cancelled or if the student formally withdraws prior to the first class meeting.
+A 100% refund will be given within 30 days if a course is cancelled or if the student formally withdraws prior to the first class meetin .
 Senior fee reduction does not apply to continuing education courses.